How well can you speak and understand French? By taking the French proficiency test, you can know your accurate level of fluency and competence.

 Quebec’s Ministry for Immigration, Diversity, and Inclusion (MIDI) approves the TCF for Quebec as a French proficiency test.

-You can add the certification to the application after achieving the score.
+After achieving the score, you can add the certification to the application.
 This applies solely to your immigration application.

 The “TCF for Quebec” comprises two mandatory (speaking and listening) and two optional exams.
 It estimates mastery in writing, reading, speaking, and listening in standard French.